Sajo8/chukwas-labyrinth/README.md

 Currently not accepted; ideas are though!
 Ping me @Sajo8#2953 on the [TurtleCoin discord](http://chat.turtlecoin.lol) in #dev_gaming

+## Credits

+- Oiboo for all the art!
+- GT3000 for helping me get started
+- Kenney for his amazing tileset which I used as the background and as walls
+- [Kira_Justine20](https://opengameart.org/users/kirajustine20) for the apple image used in-game

 ## Current Version Gif

 Whenever I make significant changes, I'll update this link to a gif of how the game currently looks.